dr-ko/python_pangeo_cmip6/README.md

 The developer does not bear any responsibility for the data quality and correctness.
 All users should also cite the original data accordingly, and acknowledge the usage of this tool for usage as using:

-Koirala, Sujan, Python scripts to access CMIP6 data from Pangeo Gallery, Version 1.0, https://zenodo.org/record/5900393
+Koirala, Sujan, Python scripts to access CMIP6 data from Pangeo Gallery, DOI: http://doi.org/10.5281/zenodo.5900392